Buckingham Fountain: Operation

 Many tourists and Chicagoans visit the fountain each year.
-The fountain operates daily 8:00 a.m. to 11:00 p.m. from mid-April through mid-October, unless below freezing weather conditions dictate otherwise.
+The fountain operates from 8:00 a.m. to 11:00 p.m. daily, typically from early May through mid-October, depending on weather.
 Water shows occur every hour on-the-hour and last 20 minutes.
 During shows, the center jet shoots up vertically to 150 ft, and after dusk shows are choreographed with lights and music.
 The last show begins at 10:00 p.m. nightly.

 The fountain is constructed of Georgia pink marble and contains 1.5 e6U.S.gal of water.
 During a display, more than 14000 U.S.gal/min are pushed through its 193 jets.
 The bottom pool of the fountain is 280 ft in diameter, the lower basin is 103 ft, the middle basin is 60 ft and the upper basin is 24 ft.
 The lip of the upper basin is 25 ft above the water in the lower basin.

 The fountain's pumps are controlled by a Honeywell computer which was previously located in Atlanta, Georgia, until the 1994 renovation when it was moved to the pump house of the fountain.
 The fountain's security system is monitored from Arlington Heights (a Chicago suburb).

 Renovations

 In 1994, the fountain received a $2.8 million restoration to its three smallest basins which developed leaks due to Chicago's harsh winters.

 The latest renovation project on Buckingham Fountain began in September 2008.
-This three-phase project will modernize aging internal systems in the fountain and restore deteriorated features.
-Funding is a combination from the Buckingham endowment, city and park district funds and a grant from the Lollapalooza music festival which is held annually near the fountain.
+This three-phase project modernized aging internal systems in the fountain and restored deteriorated features.
+Funding was a combination from the Buckingham endowment, city and park district funds and a grant from the Lollapalooza music festival which is held annually near the fountain.

 Phase I was dedicated April 3, 2009.
 This phase included permeable pavers to surround the fountain.
 This replaced the crushed stone that was used since the fountain was constructed.
 The pavers make a safer and smoother surface and complies with the Americans with Disabilities Act of 1990.

-Phase II began in the winter of 2009.
+Phase II was planned to begin in the winter of 2009.
 This phase included the demolition of the fountain table, installation of extensive underdrainage system, new landscaping, site lighting, signs, site furnishings, sewer system, selective demolition within or adjacent to the fountain's outer basin, repairs of some existing cast-in-place concrete elements and installation of new cast-in-place elements.
 Work was not completed due to lack of funds and the Chicago Park District has not announced when it expects to finish this phase.

-Phase III updates have not been scheduled until Phase II projects are completed.
+Phase III updates have not been designed and won't begin until Phase II is completed.
 This phase will include the restoration of Buckingham Fountain and fountain table, the construction of a new equipment room with selective demolition, structural construction and repair, masonry restoration and repair, mechanical and electrical work, bronze restoration and repair and installation of site improvements and amenities.